seaneff/data-science-basics-2024/README.md

 -   What is statistical programming, and why should I care?
 -   Getting acquainted with R Studio
 -   R Basics
--   Accessing course materials in github
+-   Version control with GitHub

 ---

 ### Day 2: Data management and version control
 -   Overview of data management
--   Brief overview of useful global health datasets
 -   Loading dataset(s) in R
 -   Data types and structures in R
 -   Basics of data cleaning
 -   Documenting your data, code, and results
--   Version control with github

 ---